 - Download Entry requirements for all programmes

-Students can apply through the CAO or as mature students.
+Students may apply through the CAO or as mature students.

-Extra CAO points will be credited to Students who have studied Art, DCG or Construction Studies at higher level for the Leaving Certificate.
-Students with relevant work experience or a Level 6 qualification in Interior Design, Spatial Design or similar may submit a digital portfolio of relevant work to admissions at IT Sligo.
-This may supplement CAO and other qualifications and will be judged on an acceptance/non acceptance basis.
+Applicants with relevant work experience or a Level 6 qualification in Interior Design, Spatial Design or similar are required to submit a digital sample of relevant work and CV to admissions at IT Sligo.
+Applicants may be invited for interview following assessment of their submission.

 What are your career choices?